 6. Collaborate with YouTubers: These collaborations can be very powerful if the brand and creator have the same outlook.
 But remember brands aren’t able to dictate the working terms, as YouTubers are brands in their own right, and some have millions of subscribers and a mini media business of their own.
 They can’t be treated like ‘hired talent’ in the same way paid actors can.

 7. Experiment with different formats: Virtual Reality (VR) is becoming incredibly popular, despite being in its early form.
 This is an expensive medium, but potentially a very powerful way of engaging with brand fans.
-YouTube has invested heavily in VR and offers brands, with more than 10,000 followers on their channel, the opportunity to play around with their VR equipment in selected cities around the globe.
-Check out its YouTube Spaces here.

 8. Set the right metrics: Not all metrics are equal.
 The number of views or impressions, which are public and easy to see, are traditional metrics to report against.
 Yet, view numbers can be purchased, so are not a reliable metric to report against.
 The best indicator is minutes spent or time spent, which isn’t public and is a much stronger currency.
 If someone watches five seconds of an ad or 35 seconds, one gives a very different signal than the other.